KyleMayes/clang-sys/README.md

 These libraries can be either be installed as a part of Clang or downloaded [here](http://llvm.org/releases/download.html).

-**Note:** This crate supports finding versioned instances of `libclang.so` (e.g., `libclang.so.3.9` or `libclang-3.9.so`).
-In the case where there are multiple instances to choose from, this crate will prefer an unversioned instance first, then the version with the shortest and highest version.
-For example, the following instances of `libclang.so` are listed in descending order of preference:

-1. `libclang.so`
-2. `libclang.so.4`
-3. `libclang.so.4.0`
-4. `libclang.so.3`
-5. `libclang.so.3.9`

 **Note:** The downloads for LLVM and Clang 3.8 and later do not include the `libclang.a` static library.
 This means you cannot link to any of these versions of `libclang` statically unless you build it from source.

+### Versioned Dependencies

+This crate supports finding versioned instances of `libclang.so` (e.g.,`libclang-3.9.so`).
+In the case where there are multiple instances to choose from, this crate will prefer instances with higher versions.
+For example, the following instances of `libclang.so` are listed in descending order of preference:

+1. `libclang-4.0.so`
+2. `libclang-4.so`
+3. `libclang-3.9.so`
+4. `libclang-3.so`
+5. `libclang.so`

 ## Environment Variables